 There five key steps involved in creating your very own Registered Apprenticeship Program.
 The steps below outline important considerations when building a new program along with the tools to help you get started before you register your program.

-Identify an Occupation for Your Program
+1. Select an Occupation for Your Program

+Identifying the occupation for which you are seeking to leverage Registered Apprenticeship is a critical step in developing your program.
+Your organization should first identify the occupation for which you are seeking registration.
 We have established apprenticeships in many occupations in a variety of industries and offer training plans that have been vetted by industry leaders.
 Browse our Occupation Finder to find your preferred occupation and determine if it has already been approved for use in a Registered Apprenticeship Program.

-Establish the Components of Your Program
+4. Develop Core Components of Your Program

 Registered Apprenticeship Programs include seven key components.
 Review each component below to help establish your program.

 Our electronic apprenticeship registration tool called the Standards Builder will help you gather all the information needed to generate the registration package for submission to the U.S. Department of Labor.
 However, creating a successful apprenticeship program doesn't stop when you officially register your program.
 The U.S. Department of Labor also offers multiple resources to help you recruit talent, identify funding opportunities, and continue learning and growing from a community of industry and educator peers.